-- help people to manage their medication, so they get the best results and fewer side effects - make referrals to other professionals such as speech and language therapists and physiotherapists
+- support people coming to terms with their Parkinson's diagnosis - help people to manage their medication, so they get the best results and fewer side effects - make referrals to other professionals such as speech and language therapists and physiotherapists

 Some nurses are based in the community, such as your GP surgery.
 Others are based in hospital settings and clinics.